News | Industrial Combustion Equipment

 In the chart above you can see how the burner can work with very low O2 values, similar to those fitted to work with liquid or gaseous fuels.
 The O2 should never drop the value of 1.5%.
 For safety reasons, the work area should be around 2% and 4% of O2.

 Regarding NOx emissions, the chart below shows the emissions based on the excess of air.
 The vertical axis range is narrow (80-115ppm).
 The adjustment line grows with the excess of air while reducing its slope, reaching the maximum value around 9% oxygen.
 From this point, the trend is reversed, reducing emissions.

-The tests were repeated for different loads and types of pellets of origin Spain and Portugal.
+The tests were repeated for different loads and types of pellets with origin in Spain and Portugal.
 In general it can be said that the same trend and values for emissions keeps, while NOx emissions are slightly higher with pellets of Galician and Portuguese origin.

 There have been several measuring particle emissions tests, with reference to the UNE-EN 13284-1: Stationary source emissions.
 Determination of particles in low concentration.
 Part 1: Manual gravimetric method.

 Among the operating variables which influence in the emission data collection, we find the time fouling of the boiler and the air-fuel controls in the burner.
 A higher level of contamination is a greater accumulation of draggable ashes.
 This fact is favored by higher flow rates and speed fumes through the boiler and chimney smoke evacuation.

 From the total of 11 tests made, it is difficult to draw general conclusions about the influence of each of these and other possible variables in the rate of emitted particles.
 The figure below shows the results obtained in the combustion of pellets from different backgrounds.
 The results are shown based on the oxygen in the smoke.